arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 * Regular expressions and pattern matching.
 * ArrayLists.

+## Start Task 1

+You'll want to start by downloading the starting code for [task 1](./ArrayMethodsSrc.zip) and creating a project with the contained source files.

+It contains two files: `IntArrayMethods.java` and `IntArrayMethodsClient.java`.
+The client is complete, but none of the methods in `IntArrayMethods.java` are complete.

+You should complete all methods in `IntArrayMethods.java` as you go through the rest of the reading. `IntArrayMethodsClient.java` is complete, and can be used to test your methods in `IntArrayMethods`.
+Note that in order for the tests to be valid, you should complete the methods in `IntArrayMethods.java` in the order they're presented, as some of those further down assume that those above them are correct.
+For instance, if your `copy` method isn't working correctly, then many of the tests for sorting methods will fail even if the sorting method itself is correct.

+Remember not to do more work than necessary!
+Specifically, try not to repeat work; use the simpler methods in the more complex methods to avoid typing out the same loops over and over.

 ## Arrays

 So far, each variable we have created has stored one piece of data.
 The statement `int x = 5;` creates a variable `x` which can store a single integer value, and assigns that value to `5`.